 I certainly hadn’t considered the most important question of who would be willing to pay me to be a guest speaker?
 I thought I would figure it out as I went along, and I did.

 Knowing what I know now, I could have shaved off years of experimentation and saved time and money by investing in the right skills and the right people, to help me at the right time.
-If you are ready to explore becoming a professional speaker, you may be interested in my next Get Paid to Speak program.
-You can register your interest here
+If you are ready to explore becoming a professional speaker, you may be interested in one on one coaching.
+It’s important to find a public speaking coach who is right for you.
+Let’s make a time to chat about how I can help you.

 How to decide on your topic as a public speaker